 If you wish to do a Network install of Windows, you will need to use the IRIS wired network, not wireless.
 Be sure to register your wired network Ethernet address, and indicate an appropriate Cable ID on the registration form.

 Recent versions of Windows allow users to encrypt individual files and folders (under the Advanced Properties for that file or folder).
-Bitlocker, available with Windows Enterprise, provides a way of encrypting entire disk volumes, which some laptop users may find valuable.
+Bitlocker, available with Windows Enterprise, provides a way of encrypting entire disk volumes, which laptop users may find valuable.
 Using Bitlocker requires authentication during startup, with the help of some combination of:

 - a cryptographic hardware chip called a Trusted Platform Module

 - a PIN entered by the user at startup